arielkirkwood/melodic-web/docs/4.0/browser-bugs.md

 group: browser-bugs
 ---

-Bootstrap currently works around several outstanding browser bugs in major browsers to deliver the best cross-browser experience possible.
+Melodic currently works around several outstanding browser bugs in major browsers to deliver the best cross-browser experience possible.
 Some bugs, like those listed below, cannot be solved by us.

-We publicly list browser bugs that are impacting us here, in the hopes of expediting the process of fixing them.
-For information on Bootstrap's browser compatibility, [see our browser compatibility docs]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/browsers-devices/#supported-browsers).
+We inherited this list from Bootstrap, and will update it accordingly as these bugs are squashed.
+For information on Melodic's browser compatibility, [see our browser compatibility docs]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/browsers-devices/#supported-browsers).

 See also: